CodecoolGlobal/tech-interview-workbook-WailGree/docs/module_progbasics.md

 #### What is the purpose of a list (array in some programming languages) data structure?
 Name some methods of it!

-*The purpose of a list/array, is to store different variables, close to each other.
+*The purpose of a list/array, is to store different values, close to each other.
 Like names.*

 Methods:
 1. **list():** *creates a list in Python.* **list([iterable])**